mulesoft-consulting/ASMonGCP/README.md

 - To test out the application follow these steps:

-    - Select Item to puchase
+    - Select Item to purchase
     - Click **Add to Cart**
     - Click **Checkout**
     - Leave default email and click **CONTINUE**